miguelptome/miguelptome/README.md

 Hi.
 I’m Miguel.
-I build lots of demos and "hello world" sample projects on this account.
+I have some demos and "hello world" sample projects shared to you here.

-I work at Edge as a Software Engineer.
+I'm a Software Engineer currently working at Edge consulting company.
 For more information about me, check out [my linkedin!](https://www.linkedin.com/in/miguelptome).

 <!--
 **miguelptome/miguelptome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.